-Audit Log Concepts on Confluent Cloud¶
+Audit Log Concepts on Confluent Cloud

 The primary value of audit logs is that they provide data you can use to assess security risks in your Confluent Cloud clusters.
-They contain all of the information necessary to follow a user’s interaction with your Confluent Cloud clusters, and provide a way to:
+They contain all the information necessary to follow a user’s interaction with your Confluent Cloud clusters, and provide a way to:

-- Track user and application access
+Track user and application access

-- Identify abnormal behavior and anomalies
+Identify abnormal behavior and anomalies

-- Proactively monitor and resolve security risks
+Proactively monitor and resolve security risks

-- Meet regulatory compliance requirements
+Meet regulatory compliance requirements

-- Investigate security incidents and policy violations
+Investigate security incidents and policy violations

-- Monitor resource usage and operational changes
+Monitor resource usage and operational changes

-How audit logs work¶
+How audit logs work

-Confluent Cloud audit logs provide a way to capture, protect, and preserve Kafka authentication actions, authorization actions, and organization operations into topics in Standard, Enterprise, Dedicated, and Freight clusters.
-Specifically, audit logs record the runtime decisions of the permission checks that occur as users and service accounts connect to clusters and attempt to take actions that are protected by ACLs or RBAC.
+Confluent Cloud audit logs capture, protect, and preserve Apache Kafka® authentication actions, authorization actions, and organization operations for activity occurring on Standard, Enterprise, Dedicated, and Freight clusters.
+Confluent Cloud writes these records to an independent audit log cluster.
+Specifically, audit logs record the runtime decisions of the permission checks that occur as users and service accounts connect to clusters and attempt to take actions that are protected by access control lists (ACLs) or role-based access control (RBAC).
 Audit logs also track organization operations to create, delete, and modify Confluent Cloud resources, such as API keys, Kafka clusters, user accounts, service accounts, single sign-on (SSO) connections, and connectors.

-Audit log storage and retention¶
+Audit log storage and retention

-Auditable events¶
+Auditable events

-Confluent Cloud audit logs capture event records from auditable event methods across multiple event categories, providing comprehensive visibility into your cloud infrastructure.
+Confluent Cloud audit logs capture event records from auditable event methods across multiple event categories, providing visibility into your cloud infrastructure.

-Audit logs track activities at two primary levels:
+Audit logs track activities across three areas:

 Organization-level events track administrative and resource management activities, including user and access management, resource lifecycle operations, security configurations, and infrastructure management.